-The restricted stock awards in 1998 under the Stock Incentive Plan were similar to the awards in prior years under the former Restricted Stock Plan.
-Each share of restricted stock is subject to a Restriction Period of three years during which the share is subject to forfeiture if the recipient of the share ceases to render substantial services to the Company or a subsidiary for any reason (other than death, disability or normal retirement) and during which the share may not be transferred.
+The restricted stock awards in 1999 under the Stock Incentive Plan were similar to the awards in prior years under the former Restricted Stock Plan.
+Each share of restricted stock is subject to a Restriction Period of three years during which the share is subject to forfeiture if the recipient of the share ceases to render substantial services to the Company or a subsidiary for any reason (other than death, disability or retirement) and during which the share may not be transferred.

-Awards of restricted stock under the Stock Incentive Plan were made at the end of 1998 and were based on the individual's performance during 1998.
+Awards of restricted stock under the Stock Incentive Plan were made at the end of 1999 and were based on the individual's performance during 1999.
 In evaluating an individual's performance, the Committee considered individual job performance, experience and individual characteristics such as leadership and dedication, with no particular weight given to one factor over another.
-As noted above, the Committee also considered the long-term incentives awarded to similar executives by corporations in approximately the 25th percentile of the Incentive Compensation Survey Group and awarded restricted stock to executive officers having a value (based on the fair market value of the Company's Common Stock on the date of the award) of approximately 6.7% to 20% of such executive officer's anticipated 1999 base salary.
+As noted above, the Committee also considered the long-term incentives awarded to similar executives by corporations in approximately the 50th percentile of the Electric Holding Company Survey Group (the 25th percentile of the General Industry Survey Group for Mr. Farrell) and awarded restricted stock to executive officers having a value (based on the fair market value of the Company's Common Stock on the date of the award) of approximately 8.3% to 33.3% of such executive officer's anticipated 2000 base salary.

-As in prior years, each share of restricted stock awarded in 1998 is subject to forfeiture during a Restriction Period.
-Moreover, as in prior years, the shares awarded in 1998 to all the executive officers contained a significant additional condition.
-Such officers generally will be entitled at the end of the Restriction Period of three years to keep the full amount of the shares awarded to them only if the Company during such period meets or exceeds a specific return on equity target as compared to the return on average equity for the approximately 90 electric and combination utility companies (including utility holding companies) shown in the Merrill Lynch & Co., Inc. Data Sheet-Electric and Combination Utility Companies (the "Merrill Lynch Index") with the officer receiving fewer shares and possibly no shares depending on the Company's performance relative to the performance of the companies in the Merrill Lynch Index.
+As in prior years, each share of restricted stock awarded in 1999 is subject to forfeiture during a Restriction Period.
+Moreover, as in prior years, the shares awarded in 1999 to all the executive officers contained a significant additional condition.
+Such officers generally will be entitled at the end of the Restriction Period of three years to keep the full amount of the shares awarded to them only if the Company during such period meets or exceeds a specific return on equity target as compared to the return on average equity for the approximately 81 electric and combination utility companies (including utility holding companies) shown in the Merrill Lynch & Co., Inc. Data Sheet-Electric and Combination Utility Companies (the "Merrill Lynch Index") with the officer receiving fewer shares and possibly no shares depending on the Company's performance relative to the performance of the companies in the Merrill Lynch Index.
 The Committee's rationale for this additional condition was to continue to reward past service and to align the officers' interests with those of our shareowners and, at the same time, to tie the restricted stock awards directly to long-term corporate performance.
-The amount of shares awarded in 1998 that an officer will ultimately receive will not be determined until the end of 2001.
-Prior awards of restricted stock were not considered by the Committee in making awards in 1998.
+The amount of shares awarded in 1999 that an officer will ultimately receive will not be determined until the end of 2002.
+Prior awards of restricted stock or stock options were not considered by the Committee in making awards in 1999.